 In the resort city of Puerto Vallarta, there’s plenty to do aside from lounging by the ocean.
 Take a horseback journey around the countryside and cap off your trek with a typical lunch and tequila.

 Explore the hills of the Sierra Madre on a 4-wheel ATV motorcycle, or take an eco-tour that includes snorkeling and kayaking around the nearby Marietas Islands.
+Don’t miss the opportunity to experience some of the best whale watching in Mexico while you’re here.

 Puerto Quetzal, Guatemala